Drug crimes lawyer in Town and Country, MO.

 - Making it difficult to find housing or obtain loans.

-- Hurting your reputation within your Town and Country, MO community.
+- A tarnished reputation in your Town and Country, MO personal and professional circles.

 - Result in the loss of professional licenses and the ability to acquire one in the future.